 Loans to customers represent a considerable part of total assets.
-The assessment of loan loss provisions is a model-based framework which includes judgment.
+The assessment of loan loss provisions is a model-based framework which includes assessments with elements of management judgment.
 The framework, is complex, includes considerable volumes of data and judgmental parameters.